-The course INF 310 Topics in Information Systems and its description are defined for every particular offering.
-Students may take more than one INF 310 course.
+The course INF 3[4-9]NN Topics in Information Systems and its description are defined for every particular offering.
+Students may take more than one INF 3[4-9]NN course.
 This designation is generally used to represent one credit, short courses.

-The subject of the course INF L97 Special Topics in Information Systems and its description are defined for every particular offering (L designates the level of the course).
-Students can take more than one INF L97 course.
+The subject of the course INF L[1-2]NN Special Topics in Information Systems and its description are defined for every particular offering (L designates the level of the course and [1-2]NN designates the specific topic).
+Students can take more than one INF L[1-2] NN course.